 - No useful action taken: Anyone can pay lip service to health and safety, but unless you try to steer genuine useful practical improvements in working practices then employees will not engage and no effective cultural change will be achieved.

-Seven ways to tackle health and safety attitudes right now:
+Eight ways to tackle health and safety attitudes right now:

 Using a professional company like Southalls can help engage staff in the uptake of improved health and safety practices.
 However, there are a few things that every business owner can do right now to encourage a change in the safety culture of your merchant.